imStav/nuxt-content-blog/README.md

 ## About Tailwind Typograhpy

 Tailwind Typography is available.
 It means that you can get rid of the tailwind classes that are used in the project to just use tailwind typography #prose.

-## 📣 Coming soon!

-> Nuxt Image should be soon implemented!